A San Francisco Christmas – The 25 Best Things To Do (2026)

 Sausalito Waterfront

-On Dec 9 at 5:15 at Sausalito’s waterfront at Gabrielson Park is a boat parade.
+On Dec 14 at 6PM at Sausalito’s waterfront at Gabrielson Park is a lighted boat parade and fireworks display!
+How fun is that?

 #11 Be Santa for a day at Santa Con